Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Pen.md

 ## Pressure, tilt, and twist

-You can access the pen's current pressure through the  [`Pen.pressure`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_pressure), where 0 means no pressure, and 1 means maximum pressure.
-However, pressure can go over 1 if the system is applying a custom pressure curve where reaching a pressure value of 1 doesn't require pressing the pen down all the way to the maximum force the hardware supports.
-If a pen doesn't support pressure, the  [`pressure`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_pressure) Control always returns 1.
+**Pressure:** You can access the pen's current pressure via  [`Pen.pressure`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_pressure), where 0 means no pressure, and 1 means maximum pressure.
+However, pressure can go over 1 if the system applies a custom pressure curve where a pressure value of 1 doesn't require pressing the pen down all the way to the maximum force the hardware supports.
+If a pen doesn't support  different pressure levels, the  [`pressure`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_pressure) Control always returns 1.

-If supported, the [`Pen.tilt`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_tilt) Control represents the pen's tilt angle (the angle at which the pen tilts towards the tablet or screen surface).
+**Tilt:** If supported, the [`Pen.tilt`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_tilt) Control represents the angle at which the pen tilts towards the tablet or screen surface.
 The X and Y axes correspond to the respective screen axes.
 A value of 1 on either axis means that the pen is fully parallel to the tablet or screen surface on that axis.
-A value of 0, on the other hand, means that the pen is perpendicular to the tablet or screen surface on that axis.
+A value of 0 means that the pen is perpendicular to the tablet or screen surface on that axis.
 If a pen doesn't support tilt angles, `Pen.tilt` is always `(0,0)`.

-A small number of pens, such as the Wacom Art Pen, also support twist detection (the pen rotating around its own axis).
+**Twist:** Some pens also support twist detection (the pen rotating around its own axis).
 If supported, [`Pen.twist`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_twist) represents the current rotation, where 0 means that the pen is facing up towards the Y axis, and values close to 1 mean that the pen is fully rotated clockwise around its own axis.

 ## In-range detection